 Skip to main content

-Portugal has a total of 14 European projects financed by Call ERC Advanced Grant
+Portugal totals 14 European projects funded by ERC Advanced Grant Call

 Computer with the ERC logo on the screen

-The winners of the Advanced Grant 2024 to develop research in Portugal are:
+The winners of the Advanced Grant 2024 to carry out research in Portugal are:

-• Megan Carey , Champalimaud Foundation, with the SCULPTABELLUM project Sculpting cerebellar activity across timescales” ;
+• Megan Carey, Champalimaud Foundation, with the SCULPTABELLUM project "Sculping cerebellar activity across timescales";

-• Miguel Ferreira , NOVA SBE, with the FINANCEforALL project, “Financial Education in the Workplace: Combining Experimental Evidence with Administrative Data” ;
+• Miguel Ferreira, NOVA SBE, with the project FINANCEforALL, "Financial Education in the Workplace: Combining Experimental Evidence with Administrative Data";

-For Megan Carey, this is her third project funded under the ERC (after the Starting Grant in 2014 and the Consolidator Grant in 2019); Miguel Ferreira has his second project funded (after the Starting Grant in 2012).
-As for Mónica Sousa, in addition to this being her first ERC project, and at its most advanced level, it is worth highlighting the fact that she was supported in preparing her application by the Annual College of Reviewers of the recent FCT programme, ERC-Portugal, in particular of its axis programme, ERC-PT Pre-Assessment .
-See here for more information about this program.
+For Megan Carey, this is already her third ERC-funded project (after Starting Grant in 2014 and Consolidator Grant in 2019); Miguel Ferreira has his second funded project (after Starting Grant in 2012).
+As for Mónica Sousa, in addition to this being her first ERC project, and at its most advanced level, it is worth highlighting the fact that she was supported in preparing her application by the Annual College of Reviewers of the recent FCT program, ERC-Portugal, in particular its axis program, ERC-PT Pre-Assessment.
+See here for more information on this program.

-With these results, research developed in institutions of the National Science and Technology System (SNCT) will reach the mark of R$ 117 million in funding through Calls of the ERC since the beginning of Horizon Europe.
+With these results, research carried out in institutions of the National Science and Technology System (SNCT) will reach the mark of 117 million euros in funding through ERC Calls since the start of Horizon Europe.

 Results from the Portuguese Diaspora

-Also worthy of note are two projects led by Portuguese researchers developing their activities abroad, totaling funding of 5.1 million euros:
+Also noteworthy are two projects led by Portuguese researchers working abroad, totaling 5.1 million euros in funding:

-The FCT coordinates national representation and participation in the European Research Council and, as announced at the 1st ERC Portugal Meeting , has been implementing a set of programs whose integrated architecture covers the various cycles of national participation in the Calls of the ERC.
-The highlights are the ERC-PT Pre-Assessment , ERC-PT A-Projects , and ERC-PT Careers.
+FCT coordinates national representation and participation in the European Research Council and, as reported at the 1st ERC Portugal Meeting, has been implementing a set of programs whose integrated architecture covers the various cycles of national participation in ERC Calls .
+These include ERC-PT Pre-Assessment, ERC-PT A-Projects and ERC-PT Careers.